catenglaender/public-notes/ILIAS-development/SCSS/more-delos-refactoring-projects.md

 * it's not really clear when to use xlarge, xxlarge or xxxlarge spacings
 * the spacings base, small and xs are tiny - increments of 3 px are not really readable as distinguished steps in spacing

-## Completing the set of variables for interactive/clickable elements
+## Completing the set of variables for clickable elements

 * clickable elements do not have the complete set of variables exposed to create very unqique styles e.g. links do not have a text-decoration variable
 * we probably need the following variable groups: